 • Free information and guidance in flute selection

-• Qualified, patient instruction from a Shihan (professional teacher) level Zen shakuhachi master
+• Qualified, patient instruction from a Shihan (professional teacher) level Zen shakuhachi master and lifelong, career musician

 • Solid yet flexible curriculum, adapted to your main goals: music, meditation, breath, health, mental clarity, relaxation, nature-playing, etc.